-With the groundwork done, it's time to pick a pilot project.
-BIM practitioners take a number of approaches that include completing a fictitious project or competition, re-doing a recent project as a comparison or starting a new live project for a client.
+Now that you've done your research, it's time to pick a pilot project.
+BIM practitioners take a number of approaches that include completing a fictitious project or competition, redoing a recent project as a comparison, or starting a new live project for a client.
 All are valid and will depend on the acceptable level of risk and manpower available to undertake your current work.

-Any pilot should include measurement at all key stages to really understand how BIM has improved the design and/or construction process.
+Any pilot should include measurement at all key stages to really understand how BIM has improved the design and construction process.
 The positive benefits to each stakeholder in the process should also be documented for any return on investment calculation.